 When Dan Plesniarski, 67, found out in November 2019 that he needed his aortic heart valve replaced, he never imagined he’d have a new valve and be back on his feet before Christmas.

-Plesniarski, a resident of Andreas, was a candidate for transcatheter aortic heart valve replacement (TAVR), a nonsurgical alternative to open heart surgery offered through Lehigh Valley Heart Institute.
+Plesniarski, a resident of Andreas, was a candidate for transcatheter aortic heart valve replacement (TAVR), a nonsurgical alternative to open heart surgery offered through Lehigh Valley Heart and Vascular Institute.
 The procedure typically does not require an incision or general anesthesia, making recovery quick.
 For Plesniarski, that meant spending Christmas with his twin grandsons just six days after his procedure.

 A timely diagnosis